LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 Searching Records with SQL Data Sources
 =======================================

-In Lasso 9, there are unique search operations that can be performed using SQL data sources.
+In Lasso, there are unique search operations that can be performed using SQL data sources.
 These search operations take advantage of special functions such as full-text indexing, regular expressions, record limits, and distinct values to allow optimal performance and power when searching.
 All these search